MicrosoftDocs/learn/learn-pr/language/dotnet-files/includes/7-exercise-create-files-directories.md

 The `File` and `Directory` classes in .NET let you create new files and directories programmatically.

 So far, you've created a robust command-line application in .NET that can read any folder structure to find files with a .json extension.
-You'll need to read those files to summarize the data in them.
-You'll then write the totals to a new file in a new directory called *salesTotals*.
+Now, you need to read those files to summarize the data in them.
+Then, write the totals to a new file in a new directory called *salesTotals*.

-In this exercise, you'll create the *salesTotalDir* directory and the *totals.txt* file where the sales totals will eventually go.
+In this exercise, you create the *salesTotalDir* directory and the *totals.txt* file where the sales totals are collated.

 ## Create the SalesTotals directory

 1. In the `Program.cs` file, remove the `foreach` loop that iterates and writes each filename returned from the `FindFiles` function to the *Console* output.
-This will result in the `salesFiles` variable going unused.
-We'll leave it in here for now because it will be used again in a future lesson.
+This change results in the `salesFiles` variable going unused.
+However, we'll leave it in here for now because it will be used again in a future lesson.

 1. In the `Program.cs` file, create a variable called `salesTotalDir`, which holds the path to the *salesTotalDir* directory: